AkhilaMangipudi/ResQue-Stack-Overflow-Question-Recommendation-System/README.md

 ## Create embeddings:
-The question body, title and tag information is taken from the csv files and word embeddings are created for each of them The final word embedding for a question is formed by adding up the body,title and tag embeddings run embeddings/create_embeddings.py and embeddings will be created in embeddings folder
+The question body, title and tag information is taken from the csv files and word embeddings are created for each of them run embeddings/create_embeddings.py and the question_title, question_body, question_tag, answer_body embeddings are created in embeddings folder.

 ## Clustering:
+For feature vector representation, combinations of only title, title+body and title+body+tags were experimented upon.
+The final word embedding for a question is formed based on the combination we wish to use.
 Clustering is applied on all the questions and the technique used is Affinity Propagation run clustering/clustering.py and the cluster centers and the cluster labels are stored in clustering directory